 Just as we can think of plum and cherry blossoms heralding the start of spring, so do the multicolored cosmos flowers indicate the start of autumn.
 They appear across Japan as they are relatively easy to grow and come in different colors; one field may appear like gold while another pink.
 You are also spoilt for choice in seeing these, cosmos flowers can be seen near Mt.
 Fuji at Hana no Miyako Koen (Lake Yamanaka), Sakura Furusato Hiroba in Chiba Prefecture, and Showa Memorial Park in Tokyo (Tachikawa Station).
 They may be seen at Kurihama Flower World (Kurihama Station) south of Tokyo.

 Spider lily season in Japan: Late September - Early October 2022

 As the name might indicate, this flower does look a bit like a big spider – but don’t worry it won’t bite.
 It is an unusual, but pretty flower, and it is a welcome sight to see in autumn.
 Just an hour away from Tokyo you can see over a million of them at the spider lily festival held in Kinchakuda Park, Saitama Prefecture (Koma Station).

-The Chrysanthemum flower is beautiful, so beautiful in fact that people love to get Japanese flower tattoos of this flower.
-This special flower is also the Imperial Family Emblem, and is also frequently used for government or shrine seals; it is in fact on the front of the Japanese passport too!
+The Chrysanthemum flower is beautiful, so beautiful that people love to get Japanese flower tattoos of this flower.
+This special flower is also the Imperial Family Emblem and is also frequently used for government or shrine seals.
+It is, in fact, on the front of the Japanese passport too!
 It normally starts blooming in September; one good location to see them is Shinjuku Gyoen Kikkadan-ten.